Before you leave home

 Travelling to Canada during COVID-19 requires thorough preparation: collecting necessary documents and making a quarantine plan for a minimum of 14 days.

-Attend a drop-in session—held every Friday at 9 a.m.
-Edmonton time—if you have a question.
+Step 4: Attend a drop-in session—held every Friday at 9 a.m.
+Edmonton time—if you have questions.

-Register for free transportation from Edmonton airport to your place of quarantine at least 48 hours prior to your arrival in Edmonton.
+Step 5: Register for free transportation from the Edmonton airport to your place of quarantine at least 48 hours prior to your arrival in Edmonton.

 If you have questions on how to write a Quarantine plan – please use a quarantine plan template.